NCAR/VAPOR/docs/usage/wireFrameRenderer.rst

 Description
 -----------

 The Wire Frame Renderer displays a wireframe of the mesh for the selected variable.
-Wireframes may be rendered for either two-dimensional or three dimensional variables.
+Wireframes may be rendered for either 2D or 3D variables.

 Basic Controls
 --------------

 This renderer contains all of Vapor's standard renderer controls: the :ref:`Variables <variablesTab>`, :ref:`Appearance <appear    anceTab>`, :ref:`Geometry <geometryTab>`, and :ref:`Annotation <annotationTab>` tabs.

+.. include:: commonControls/heightVariable.rst